Leverkusen Beat Union To Go Top And Equal Best-ever Bundesliga Start - UrduPoint

 Leverkusen have now won 16 and drawn one of 17 games in all competitions this season.

-Union Berlin, who finished fourth to qualify for the Champions League last season, finish the weekend bottom of the table, having lost their last nine in a row.
+Union Berlin, who finished fourth to qualify for the Champions League last season, finish the weekend second from bottom, having lost their last nine in a row.

-Elsewhere on Sunday, Eintracht Frankfurt came from two goals down to draw 2-2 at Werder Bremen.

-Bremen striker Marvin Ducksch celebrated his first Germany call-up with a penalty and Rafael Borre scored to give Bremen a 2-0 lead, but Ellyes Skhiri and Hrvoje Smolcic scored second-half goals to claw back a point.

-Later on Sunday, RB Leipzig host Freiburg in the final match of the round.
+Later on Sunday, Eintracht Frankfurt take on Werder Bremen while RB Leipzig host Freiburg.